 Fabric Shopping Tips

 The first fabric shopping tip is to find a great local quilting shop if you have one in your area.
-The prices in a quilt shop may be more expensive than an online or a big box store, however, the bonus here is the help you can get.
-That help is worth its weight in gold and can more than make up for the bit of extra cost!
+Prices in a quilt shop may be more expensive than an online or a big box store, however, the bonus here is the help you can get.
+That help is worth its weight in gold and can more than makeup for the bit of extra cost!

 The second fabric shopping tip is how quilt shops tend to display fabric.

-The good thing about this is that the fabric is all designed to work together and this can really take the guesswork out of choosing fabric, especially if you are a beginner.
+The fabric is all designed to work together and this can really take the guesswork out of choosing fabric, especially if you are a beginner.

 Some quilt stores display the fabric by colour.
 This is my preferred method.
 It makes purchasing fabric for a purple and yellow quilt much easier.
 A shopper simply has to go to the section of yellow fabrics and choose the ones they want.
 Once done with the yellow section, head on over to the section with the purple fabrics and choose favourites from there.
 Easy Peacy!

 Fabric is wound on bolts and when purchasing you will take the bolt of fabric over to the cutting table and a store employee will cut off the amount you need.
 The pattern you have chosen should tell you what your fabric yardage should be.